The five most important points covered in this article:

 When shopping for a home loan, it’s always wise to compare offers from several different lenders.
 Surprisingly, however, a lot of borrowers choose the first offer they receive.
-Past surveys have shown that more than 50% of borrowers did not compare rates.
-And that’s a costly mistake.

 Why Lenders Offer Different Mortgage Rates

-Let’s start with the most important concept you need to know.
 Different banks and mortgage lenders might offer different mortgage rates — even to the same borrower.
-Knowing this, you can see the value of shopping around and gathering multiple quotes.
+Knowing this, you can see the importance of shopping around and gathering multiple quotes.

-There are several reasons for this, and risk has a lot to do with it.
 Mortgage pricing (i.e., the fees and interest rates charged for a home loan) can vary from one lender to the next.
 These variations are largely driven by risk, as explained below.

 Other factors can account for these differences.
 For instance, a borrower’s credit score and the size of the down payment could result in a lower or higher mortgage rate.
-The type of loan being used can also make a difference when it comes to interest.

 The Concept of Risk-Based Pricing